-When impairment testing first entered the market, the price of technology was too high for it to be successfully integrated into workplace safety programs.
+When cognitive impairment testing first entered the market, the price of technology was too high for it to be successfully integrated into workplace safety systems.

 Now, however, most people have smartphones and buying a few tablets or providing Wi-Fi is affordable even for the smallest businesses.

 So, is it time to abandon drug testing for impairment testing?